-Germany is the largest and most stable European economy.
-A German passport grants visa-free access to 188 countries of the world.
-Germany comes fourth in the UN's list of best countries to live in, while ten German universities rank in the Times Higher Education’s Top 100.
+Germany is the largest and the most stable European economy.
+A German passport grants visa-free access to 174 countries of the world.
+Germany comes fourth in the UN's list of the best countries to live in, while ten German universities rank among the Top 100 by Times Higher Education.
 Therefore, many affluent foreign nationals aim to obtain German nationality.
 Can a German passport be obtained by investing in the country's economy?

 How to become a German citizen?

-- have lived in Germany for at least eight years;
+- have lived in Germany for eight years at least;

 - be proficient in German;

-- pass a knowledge of Germany's legal and social system;
+- pass a test to prove the knowledge of Germany's legal and social system;

 - be financially independent;

 - have a clean criminal record;